aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

         </DataTemplate>
     </ListView.ItemTemplate>

 The text of button is fa-trash.
-This is a font-awesome text.
-You can find other font-awesome icons here <http://fontawesome.io/icons/>
+This is a Font Awesome text.
+You can find other Font Awesome icons here: <http://fontawesome.io/icons/>

-The command property of **IconButton** is a bit different then usual binding.
+The command property of **IconButton** is a bit different than usual binding.
 The reason is **DeletePhoneNumberCommand** is not in **PhoneInPersonListDto**.
-But it's a root property located in viiew-model.
+But it's a root property located in view-model.
 That's why we set **Source** of command to **PersonDetailsPage** and **Path** to **BindingContext.DeletePhoneNumberCommand**.
 Setting **CommandParameter** to **"."** refers to **PhoneInPersonListDto**.
 So we'll be sending **PhoneInPersonListDto** as parameter to **DeletePhoneNumberCommand** in the view-model.

-Let's create **DeletePhoneNumberCommand** in the view model.
+Let's create **DeletePhoneNumberCommand** in the view-model.
 Open **PersonDetailsViewModel.cs** and add these methods and property.

     public ICommand DeletePhoneNumberCommand => new Command<PhoneInPersonListDto>(async phone => await DeletePhoneNumberAsync(phone));